OpenNebula/docs/source/open_cluster_deployment/storage_setup/lvm_drivers.rst

 Additional Configuration
 --------------------------------------------------------------------------------

-The following attribute can be set for every datastore type:
+The following attribute can be set for every Datastore type:

-* ``SUPPORTED_FS``: Comma separated list with every file system supported for creating formatted datablocks.
+* ``SUPPORTED_FS``: Comma-separated list with every filesystem supported for creating formatted datablocks.
 Can be set in ``/var/lib/one/remotes/etc/datastore/datastore.conf``.
 * ``FS_OPTS_<FS>``: Options for creating the filesystem for formatted datablocks.
 Can be set in ``/var/lib/one/remotes/etc/datastore/datastore.conf`` for each filesystem type.

-.. warning:: Before adding a new filesystem to the ``SUPPORTED_FS`` list make sure that the corresponding ``mkfs.<fs_name>`` command is available in all nodes including Front-end and hypervisor nodes.
+.. warning:: Before adding a new filesystem to the ``SUPPORTED_FS`` list make sure that the corresponding ``mkfs.<fs_name>`` command is available in all Nodes including Front-end and hypervisor Nodes.
 If an unsupported FS is used by the user the default one will be used.